ImperialCollegeLondon/porescale/codes/poreOccupancyAnalysis/README.md

 To utilize this software effectively, please follow these steps:

 **1.** Save your dry scan image in the RAW format using ImageJ software.
-Alternatively, you can compress your file using gzip.
+Alternatively, you can compress your file using gzip to raw.gz.

 **2.** If you're uncertain about the file format, reimport your file in ImageJ and save it again in RAW to ensure the format is correct.